-I mean, which really are the best hardwood flooring reviews in the face of so many?
+I mean, which are the best hardwood flooring reviews in the face of so many?

-Well there have been five companies that pioneered, innovated and introduced new styles and looks specific to the North American market and earned the trust of consumers over time.
+Five companies pioneered, innovated, and introduced new styles and looks specific to the North American market and earned consumers’ trust over time.
 I’ve gone through each of these companies a little later in this article.

-A huge influx of Chinese made products have saturated the market, often confusing customers into the real difference between a hardwood using primarily North American or European timber Vs those using Asian woods.
+A massive influx of Chinese-made products has saturated the market, often confusing customers into the real difference between a hardwood using primarily North American or European timber Vs. Those using Asian woods.

-As a flooring contractor who has specialized in hardwood flooring of both the engineered and solid varieties, I’ve put together this brief overview for you so you can know which of the top brands use primarily North American hardwoods in their veneer.
+As a flooring contractor who has specialized in hardwood flooring of both the engineered and solid varieties, I’ve put together this brief overview for you to know which of the top brands use primarily North American hardwoods in their veneer.

 The list is by no means exhaustive; it just shows you out of all the brands I’ve worked with, these are what I consider the very best.

-First up, there are some really important things you need to be aware of when buying hardwood floors starting with…
+First up, there are some essential things you need to be aware of when buying hardwood floors, starting with.

-It’s important to know the difference between companies that use primarily superior North American and European hardwoods in their engineered product veneers verses using Asian woods.
+It’s essential to know the difference between companies that use primarily superior North American and European hardwoods in their engineered product veneers versus using Asian woods.